Special Collections Policy and Description

 - Origins and Biology This collection houses books on Creationism and Evolution.
 The primary focus of the collection is on materials that provide 19th century creationist counter-arguments to the Darwinian evolutionary theory.
 Also included in this collection are materials that focus on the development of Darwinian thought up to the Neo-Darwinian synthesis.
 Additions to this collection come from librarian acquisitions, deaccessioned items from the library’s general collection, or from patron donations.

-Southern Adventist University Archives hosts a collection of digitized university publications, historical photographs, and institutional history materials.
-Also included are administration records.
+Southern Adventist University Archives hosts a collection of digitized university publications and institutional history materials.
 Additions to this collection are accepted from the Alumni Relations and Administration offices and relevant patron donations.

 Types of Materials